jinghua000/client-adapter/README.md

 # => { id: 1, title: 'My Book', my_complex_calc: 'something complex' }
 ```

-#### Outside Adapter
+#### Merge Method

-And you can merge any instance method outside the adapter to the adapter result, such as
+And you can merge any instance method of original class to the adapter result, such as

 ```ruby
 # book.rb